There is so much “fake history” going around about the Medieval Era that I decided to write this article and create this;

 Of course all communities, especially large ones, have areas and certain inhabitants that are not as clean as the rest.

-Streets here butchers or tanners worked, the neighbourhood where the poor lived, etc, could have had extra unhygienic situations, this is still the case today.
+Streets where butchers or tanners worked, the neighbourhood where the poor lived, etc, could have had extra unhygienic situations when the strict rules and laws were ignored and when they had not (yet) been forced to do their work outside the city walls.

 However till the very end of the Medieval era and the beginning of the Renaissance most Medieval cities just were not that large and still had a strong agricultural character.